 My 10th-grader is studying American history this year, so I chose The Scarlet Letter as his first literature selection.
 While this book may not generate Harry Potter level excitement, it does have mystery, intrigue, and some supernatural oddities.

 This post will not contain any spoilers!
 So if it's been 20+ years since you read the book in high school (like me), you can safely read on!

 Because this book was published in 1850, it has some difficult vocabulary and a very descriptive narrative which you won't often find in modern literature.
 This can make it feel awkward to read, but The Scarlet Letter is just one of those books that everyone should tackle, at least in my opinion.

-The themes of morality, sin and judging others provide excellent material for Big Juicy Conversations (as Julie Bogart from Brave Writer would call them).
-We had discussions after each chapter or two and spent time working on free writes about changes in the characters and learned to make inferences about why the characters were changing.
-We used these discussions, our free writing, and inference work to write a final character analysis about a chosen character to culminate our study.
+The themes of morality, sin and judging others provide excellent material for important conversations with your teen.
+We had discussions after each chapter or two and spent time working on freewrites about changes in the characters and learned to make inferences about why the characters were changing.
+We used these discussions, our freewriting, and inference work to write a final character analysis about a chosen character to culminate our study.

 The Scarlet Letter Book Club Snacks